Headteacher, Designated Safeguarding Lead

 Inclusion Manager, Early Years Home School Link Worker

 At The Winns, we believe that every child matters and as such we have high expectations of all members of our school community.
 We work in partnership with parents to ensure that everyone has equal access to a broad and balanced curriculum that reflects their individual needs and equips them for the future.
 We recognise that all children are individuals and we encourage our children to develop at an appropriate pace, with the appropriate level of support.

-For further information, please see our Accessibility Plan and our SEND Policy and Report below:
+For further information, please see our SEND Provision Map and SEND Policy and Report below: